Are you thinking of starting a Bullet Journal? I’m here to help you out and share all I know about Bullet Journaling for beginners.

-Don’t worry, it seems a little bit too much now, but trust me it’s easy and quite fun!
-I too, remember myself and how overwhelmed I was at the beginning – so much information you just don’t know where to start.
+Don’t worry, it seems a little bit too much now, but trust me, it’s easy and fun!
+I, too, remember myself and how overwhelmed I was at the beginning – so much information you just don’t know where to start.

-I want to help you out, point you in the right direction and dissolve any misconceptions you might have about Bullet Journal.
+I want to help you out, point you in the right direction, and dissolve any misconceptions you might have about Bullet Journal.

 This post may contain affiliate links.
-They will be of no extra expense for you, but I receive a small commission.
+They will be of no extra expense for you, but I receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

 Bullet Journal Is An Organizational System

-I know the Internet is full of amazing Bullet Journal spreads and when I started I found it very confusing.
-I tried recreating all the million ideas I saw online and spent my time trying to be artistic and doing things that quite frankly, were a bit out of my boundaries.
+I know the Internet is full of amazing Bullet Journal spreads, and when I started, I found it very confusing.
+I tried recreating all the million ideas I saw online and spent my time trying to be artistic and doing things that, quite frankly, were a bit out of my boundaries.

 “Bullet Journal® is actually a methodology.
 It’s best described as a mindfulness practice disguised as a productivity system.
 It’s designed to help you organize your what while you remain aware of your why.
 The goal of the Bullet Journal is to help its practitioners (bullet journalists) live intentional lives, ones that are productive and meaningful.”

 I took the quote from the official Bullet Journal website.
 The first and foremost purpose of having a Bullet Journal is to organize your life and make sure you keep your eyes on your goals to help you live a more intentional life.

 You Don’t Need To Be Artistic To Have A Bullet Journal

 So don’t worry about it!
-Stick to the basics and this should be enough to get what you want from your Bullet Journal.
+Stick to the basics, and this should be enough to get what you want from your Bullet Journal.
 And then, one day, magic will happen.

 And one day, you’ll contemplate a page you just finished, and you won’t believe how pretty it looks and above all, that you made it yourself.
 It’s such a wonderful feeling!

 Looking at somebody’s 7th year of artistic Bullet Journal and comparing it to your first week is meaningless.
-Use their art and spreads as inspiration, but always remember you have your own path.
+Use their art and spreads as inspiration, but remember you have your own path.
 Give yourself time.